PseudoDevs/IamGhost/abcmd9.md

-Last updated: 2024-04-05 15:33:28
+Last updated: 2024-04-05 15:34:01
-Random Quote: You look like an Indian Kardashian. - Fabiola Torres
+Random Quote: You don't parley when you're on the back foot.
+We'll strike a blow back first. - Thomas Shelby